smikhalevski/doubter/README.md

 // ⮕ Shape<number>
 ```

-`not` works exactly as `exclude` at runtime, but it doesn't perform the exclusion on the type level.
+`not` works exactly like `exclude` at runtime, but it doesn't perform the exclusion on the type level.

 ```ts
 d.enum(['Bill', 'Jill']).not(d.const('Jill'));